Shin-Aska/DosboxStagingReplacerForGOGGalaxy-UI/README.md

 This permanently changes the execution policy for your user account.
 This is convenient but has security implications if you are not careful about the scripts you run.

-1. Open a PowerShell console.
+1. Open a PowerShell console as an administrator.
 2. Run the following command.
 It only needs to be run once.
     ```powershell
     Set-ExecutionPolicy RemoteSigned -Scope CurrentUser